Kamam, SBS Nagar

-Kamam is a village in Shaheed Bhagat Singh Nagar district of Punjab State, India.
-It is located 3.8 km away from postal head office Musapur, 10 km from Nawanshahr, 3.3 km from district headquarter Shaheed Bhagat Singh Nagar and 103 km from state capital Chandigarh.
+Kamam (ਕਮਾਮ) is a village in Shaheed Bhagat Singh Nagar district of Punjab State, India.
+It is located 3.3 km away from postal head office Musapur, 10 km from Nawanshahr, 3.3 km from district headquarter Shaheed Bhagat Singh Nagar and 103 km from state capital Chandigarh.
 The village is administrated by Sarpanch, an elected representative of the village.

 Demography

 As of 2011, Kamam has a total number of 383 houses and population of 1958 of which 982 include are males while 976 are females according to the report published by Census India in 2011.
 The literacy rate of Kamam is 80.51%, higher than the state average of 75.84%.
 The population of children under the age of 6 years is 203 which is 10.37% of total population of Kamam, and child sex ratio is approximately 1183 as compared to Punjab state average of 846.

 Most of the people are from Schedule Caste which constitutes 70.63% of total population in Kamam.
 The town does not have any Schedule Tribe population so far.

 As per the report published by Census India in 2011, 507 people were engaged in work activities out of the total population of Kamam which includes 481 males and 26 females.
 According to census survey report 2011, 69.63% workers describe their work as main work and 30.37% workers are involved in Marginal activity providing livelihood for less than 6 months.